BelmY/wikiSDoR/Common-problems-and-their-solutions.md

 ## I have compiled FFTW myself, but csdr fails to link to it

-If you get error messages like this:
+If you get GCC error messages like this, when attempting to compile `csdr`:

     undefined reference to `fftwf_malloc'